UniversityInternationalComing to Hannover

 If you have concluded an employement contract with an institute, you may take out statutory health insurance via the university.

-If funding for your period abroad in Germany is obtained via another source, you will be required to take out private health insurance providers which meet the service requirements of statutory health insurance providers (section 11 paragraph 1-3 SGB V).
-This does not apply if you have already been ensured by a statutory health insurance provider as a student of a higher education institution in Germany and if you intend to commence your research stay straight away.
+If funding for your period abroad in Germany comes from another source, you will be required to take out private health insurance which meetd the service requirements for statutory health insurance providers (section 11 paragraph 1-3 SGB V).
+This does not apply if you were previously insured by a statutory health insurance provider as a student at a higher education institution in Germany and you intend to commence your research stay straight away.
 In this case, your voluntary statutory health insurance policy may be extended.

-More information about health insurance for scholarships holders.
+More information about health insurance for scholarship holders

 Enrolment options